stormchaserroleplaying/stormchaserRPG/Talents/Ranger/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 5 Character Points<
+#### **Cost:** 10 Character Points<
 *You are always alert and react with swift and decisive action when attacked.

 You have +1d to initiative and, on your first turn during combat, +1d on attack rolls against creatures that have not yet acted.

+### Fleet of Foot

+<div style="margin-top:-10px;"></div>

+#### **Cost:** 10 Character Points<br>**Actions:** 1
+*You move with greater agility as you dance among your foes.*

+Using an action, for 1 minute your movement does not provoke [attack of opportunity](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Movement/Triggers/#attack-of-opportunity/).
+You can choose to end this effect early to either double your movement speed once when you take the [Stride](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Stride/) or gain +1d on a weapon attack.

+You can use this ability a number of times equal to your Wisdom modifier.
+You regain all expended uses when you finish a short or long rest.

 ### Favoured Enemy II

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 5 Character Points<br>**Prerequisites:** Extra Attack
+#### **Cost:** 15 Character Points<br>**Prerequisites:** Favoured Enemy and 4 Other Ranger Talents
 *You are ready to hunt even deadlier game.*

 Choose a type of favoured enemy from Favoured Enemy I, or from the following list: aberrations, celestials, constructs, dragons, elementals, fiends, or giants.
 You gain all the benefits against this chosen enemy that you normally gain against your favoured enemy, including an additional language.

 Additionally, you have +1d on defence checks against the spells and abilities used by all of your favoured enemies.

-### Fleet of Foot

-<div style="margin-top:-10px;"></div>

-#### **Cost:** 5 Character Points<br>**Actions:** 1
-*You move with greater agility as you dance among your foes.*

-Using an action, for 1 minute your movement does not provoke attacks of opportunity.
-You can choose to end this effect early to either double your movement speed once when you take the [Stride](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Stride/) or gain +1d on a weapon attack.

-You can use this ability a number of times equal to your Wisdom modifier.
-You regain all expended uses when you finish a short or long rest.

 ### Hide in Plain Sight